Thanksgiving Cactus

 Learn more about plants poisonous to dogs and cats in “Which Plants are Toxic to Dogs?” and “Does your Cat Eat your Houseplants?”, or visit the ASPCA’s website.

-Why is my Thanksgiving cactus turning purple?
+Why is my Thanksgiving Cactus Turning Purple?

 • Bright, direct light - too much direct sunlight can cause the leaves of the Thanksgiving cactus to produce an overabundance of the purple pigment anthocyanin.
 Thanksgiving cacti generally prefer bright, indirect sunlight.
 Try moving your plant to a location out of harsh, direct sun.